S-43

 Enforcement Authority

-Private right of action pursuant to the procedures set forth in Chapter 93A.
-Any person aggrieved by a violation may bring a cause of action.
-The attorney general may also bring an action in the name of the commonwealth upon any violation or suspected violation.
-No cure period or safe harbor is specified.
+Private right of action under chapter 93A procedures for any person aggrieved by a violation.
+The Attorney General may also bring an action in the name of the commonwealth under chapter 93A procedures upon any violation or suspected violation.
+No cure period is specified.

 Penalties

 Greater of $5,000 per violation or actual damages suffered.
-If the court finds the violation was willful or knowing, damages may be up to three but not less than two times that amount.
-Damages may also include attorneys' fees and costs.
-The $5,000 statutory minimum does not require proof of actual monetary harm.
+If the court finds the violation was willful or knowing, damages may be up to three but not less than two times the base amount.
+Attorneys' fees and costs may also be awarded.
+Statutory damages do not require proof of actual monetary harm — aggrievement by a violation is sufficient.
+The same damages framework applies to both private actions and Attorney General enforcement actions.

 Who Is Covered